greim/smallfsm/README.md

     // get a new fsm instance with the given begin state var fsm = SmallFSM('loading');

+    // declares 'loading' and 'ready' as allowed states
-    // declares a given transition to be allowable and also
+    // declares 'loading => ready' to be an allowed transition
-    // sets an action to be performed whenever that happens fsm.onTransit('loading => ready',function(){
+    // sets a callback to be executed when the 'loading => ready' transition occurrs fsm.onTransit('loading => ready',function(){
         console.log('hello');
     });

-    // places the machine into its starting state fsm.begin();
+    // push the machine into the 'ready' state

-    // attempt to push the machine into the 'ready' state fsm.transit('ready'); // 'hello' is printed
+    // this will generate an error unless the current state is 'loading' fsm.transit('ready'); // 'hello' is printed

 usage example 2, adding a begin callback:

-    // if set, begin callback only runs once.
+    // the begin callback only ever runs once.
-    // either at the first transition or by explicitly calling the begin() method SmallFSM('loading')
+    // it will run automatically at the first transition or you can make it run explicitly SmallFSM('loading')
         .allowTransit('loading => ready')
         .onBegin(function(){
             console.log('begun');
-        }).transit('ready');
-        // 'begun' is printed
+        }).transit('ready'); // 'begun' is printed

+    // also note methods can be chained

-usage example 3, adding a custom event (also showing method chaining):
+usage example 3, adding a custom event:

     // custom events aren't strictly necessary, but provide a nice abstraction.
     // transiting from 'loading' to 'ready' will trigger the 'readyToGo' event